kimanikevin254/descope-nextjs-auth-rbac/README.md

 1. Create a project on Descope.

-    - Under "Who uses your application?", select **Consumer**:
+    - Under "Who uses your application?," select **Consumer**:

         ![Selecting the target audience](https://i.imgur.com/MsCgvJ5.png)

-    - For "Which authentication methods do you want to use?", select **Magic Link**:
+    - For "Which authentication methods do you want to use?," select **Magic Link**:

         ![Selecting the authentication method](https://i.imgur.com/vMWW4Ak.png)